About this day

-Enigma and the secret world of code breaking James Grime, Mathematician and communicator
+Bits and Pieces: Secrets of a Digital World James Grime, Mathematician and communicator

 About James Grime

 Lies, damned lies, and newspapers Emily Grossman, Broadcaster

 Can we believe everything we read in the papers?
-The media constantly misuse, misinterpret and abuse statistics.
-In this interactive and amusing talk, Dr Emily Grossman takes a light-hearted look at these issues, illustrated with examples from her own experience as a TV science broadcaster.
+In this highly interactive and amusing talk, Dr Emily Grossman takes a light-hearted look at these issues, illustrated with examples from her own experience as a TV science broadcaster.

 About Emily Grossman

 A special session of practical maths Colin Wright, Mathematician and juggler

-Several games played by children of all ages turn out to have connections between them, and investigating those connections has turned up some surprising results.
-In the interactive workshop we play some of the games, see the connections, and discover some unsolved problems.
+Several games played by children of all ages turn have connections between them, and investigating those connections has turned up surprising results.
+In this interactive workshop we play some of the games, see the connections, and discover unsolved problems.